eviejones/bbk-bda-project2/docs/report.md

 `audio_output` contains all the downloaded files and the downloaded json metadata.
 `metadata_output` contains all of the metadata comined into a csv.
 `analysis` contains the analysis for part 3.
+`processing/config.py` contains all the constants used across files.
+It contains all the filepaths used and the retry logic.

 ### The process
 The `video_urls.txt` file contains 10 YouTube urls, each on a separate line.
 Inside `main.py` this file is read using the `load_txt` function which reads each line as a new item in the list, with whitespace removed.